 Mangrove forest can be found in Mai Ngam Island, South Mai Ngam Island and Ngu Island.
 These islands are not big and most of the area is covered with the mangrove forest.
 Mangrove trees are tall with an average height of about 5 metres.
 Plants here include avicennia alba, rhizophora apiculata, rhizophora mucronata.

 Beach forest covers the small areas connecting the beach and rainforest of Ngai Island.
 Important plants include the Bengal almond, derris indica and beach morning glory.

 Most rainfall is in September at 391.4 mm and the lowest in January at 6.5 mm.
 In September there is 21.6 days of rain and in February, an average of 1.6 days of rain.

-The national park is officially closed (Rok Nok Island, Rok Nai Island, and Hin Muang - Hin Deang Rock) in the rainy season from 16 May - 15 November, when rough seas can make reaching the islands hazardous.
+The national park is officially closed for scuba diving (Rok Nok Island, Rok Nai Island, and Hin Muang - Hin Deang Rock) in the rainy season from 16 May - 15 November, when rough seas can make reaching the islands hazardous.

 Around Koh Lanta Island